 Like many other organisations, the Youth Adventure Trust has had to make some incredibly difficult decisions in response to the current Covid-19 outbreak.
 These are extremely challenging times for everybody, not least for the young people we work with.

-Firstly, we would like to reassure you of our overriding principals in any decision making:
+Firstly, we would like to reassure you of our overriding principles in any decision making:

 - Fulfilling our commitment to those young people we are currently working with;